 The sweet flavor of soda pop hasn’t graced my lips since 8th grade.

 At Westminster College, I double-majored in Economics and Honors with a minor in Spanish.
-During commencement, to which a fun continent of friends and professors rode bicycles, the college president presented me with the college’s highest award: the President’s Leadership Award.
+During commencement, to which a fun contingent of friends and professors rode bicycles, the college president presented me with the college’s highest award: the President’s Leadership Award.
 I had slipped him $100,000 in unmarked foreign currency, and it definitely worked—I got a plaque.

 I’m an outspoken advocate of sustainable modes of transportation.
 In college, I designed a free bike rental program, Westminster Wheels, that has since been modeled at other campuses across the country.

 Podcasts that interest me are about philosophy, survival, entrepreneurship, economics, and adventure.
 Sometimes, they’re in Spanish.